 In the event that a student does not obtain a clear explanation of the application of the Honor Code from an instructor in any class, the student must assume that the Honor Council will follow the strictest interpretation of the Honor Code with respect to that class.
 Ignorance of the Honor Code is not a valid excuse for violating it.

 Cheating, plagiarizing, or otherwise falsifying results of study is prohibited.
+Giving and/or receiving unauthorized aid on an assignment are prohibited by the honor code.
+This includes use of texts, papers, computer programs, or other class work prepared by commercial or noncommercial agents and submitted as a student's own work.
+Any actions to circumvent or avoid the remote proctoring system are unauthorized.
 The Honor Code applies not only to examinations, but also to all work handed in (including drafts), such as papers, reports, solutions to problems, tapes, films, recordings, and computer programs.
 The System also applies to any act that is fraudulent or intended to mislead the instructor, including falsifying records of attendance for class, for events for which attendance is required or for which class credit is given, or for internships or other work service.
 Work in all courses – including those that involve, in whole or in part, online learning – is subject to the provisions of the Honor Code.